tigoe/SoundExamples/docs/sound-basics.md

 Figure 1.
 Speaker attached to pin 5 of a MKR Zero

-You can also use headphones if you like.s
+You can also use headphones if you like.